Structured random matrices and cyclic cumulants: A free probability approach: Proofs

 Here we interchanged the roles of $\pi$ and $\pi^*$ which does not change the sum.
-Comparing to Definition \ref{def:op-val-free-cumulant}, this suggest the following identification. \begin{proposition}
+Comparing to the definition of operator-valued free cumulants, this suggest the following identification. \begin{proposition} Let $\pi\in NC(n+1)$, we have

-\end{proposition} \begin{proof} We must check that this identification can be consistently obtained from the case $\pi=1_{n+1}$, i.e.
+\end{proposition} \begin{proof} We must check that this identification can be consistently obtained from the case $\pi=1_{n+1}$ by respecting the nested structure appearing in $\kappa_\pi^\mathcal{D}$.
+That is, we define

-thereby respecting the nested structure of $\kappa_\pi^\mathcal{D}$.
-In fact, one soon notices that Eq.\eqref{eq:op-val-cum_pi} is precisely the definition of the nested structure introduced in Example \ref{ex:nested}.
-We show it explicitly for this example where $n+1=6$.
-Using Eq.\eqref{eq:op-val-cum_n}, the r.h.s. of Eq.\eqref{eq:op-val-cum_pi} becomes
+and show that this implies the proposition.
+It is important to have included the diagonal $\Delta_i$'s in this definition, since this allows us to resolve nested terms such as $\kappa_2^\mathcal{D}(M\, \kappa_1^\mathcal{D}(M),M)$.
+In fact, one soon notices that Eq.\eqref{eq:op-val-cum_pi} is precisely the definition of the nested structure of $\kappa_\pi^\mathcal{D}$.